Weiyet/RTLStructLib/README.md

 Highly optimized, synthesizable data structures module/IP library for hardware design

 ### Overview
-RTL Data Structure is an open-source project providing a collection of synthesizable data structures implemented at the Register-Transfer Level (RTL).
+RTLStructlib is an open-source project providing a collection of synthesizable RTL data structures implemented at the Register-Transfer Level (RTL).
 These modules are designed for high performance, scalability, and ease of integration into digital systems, serving as a standard library for FPGA and ASIC engineers.
 By using these pre-built RTL modules, engineers can accelerate development, reduce verification time, and focus on higher-level system design.

 ### Features